How to properly prepare goods for LTL shipping.

 Why this step is important: In the LTL shipping world, the window for loading shipments onto trucks is much smaller than the two hours associated with loading a full truckload.
 LTL carriers are not required to wait for shipments to be prepared for loading.
 Shippers are expected to have the freight ready to go upon arrival of the carrier for pickup.
 If the LTL carrier has to return the next day, your transit time is delayed and you may be billed a fee for the second pickup attempt.

 Properly preparing LTL shipments can help goods get from point A to point B on time and fully intact, while reducing the likelihood of extra fees.
-To learn more about preparing LTL shipments or for other questions about your freight shipment, contact Freightquote’s experts today.
+Freightquote's technology-driven self-service solutions can assist with preparing your LTL shipments for their journey.
+Contact us today for more info.

 Do you have a shipment to book?